 Philosophy and Political Thought

 Co-ordinator: Cary J. Nederman, Texas A&M University, College Station

-Philosophy in its historical, medieval understanding was as ‘spiritual exercise’ and well reflected motivation to praxis, as founded knowledge deriving from reflection in search for truth.
-This approach concerned theoretical, ethical and methodological issues on the Divine, man, nature and society, and was developed along a standing discussion with the positions of the classical philosophical tradition.
-The object of this strand is therefore the way in which the thinker in the Middle Ages formulated their questions on the topics they recognised as being ‘philosophical’, the discussions they had about, and the answers they gave to them.
+Medieval philosophy addresses the theoretical, ethical and methodological issues concerning the Divine, man, nature and society, and was developed along a standing discussion with the positions of the classical philosophical tradition.
+The object of this strand is therefore to comprehend the ways in which thinkers of the Middle Ages formulated their questions on topics they recognised as being ‘philosophical’, the discussions they had about it, and the answers they gave to them.